 The 1996 Utility Undergrounding Program costs ballooned to nearly four times original estimates, in part due to unanticipated costs and a lack of cost transparency.
 Recently, CBS News San Francisco reported on a different program the city wanted to implement that required gunshot monitoring devices installed by PG&E on utility poles.
 City officials initially received quotes of \$1400 per device for this program, which was then revised down to just \$200 - \$400 per device.
-This revision came after government officials questioned the high perunit cost for a program that should have economies of scale.
-With respect to undergrounding, PG&E has not provided the City with detailed or line-item explanations for undergrounding costs.
+This revision came after government officials questioned the high per-